davearonson said over 7 years ago on Routing Partials :

 But am i misunderstanding something or could you just as well use require_relative , either directly or instead of the instance_eval ?

-David Kimura PRO said almost 7 years ago on Routing Partials :
+David Kimura PRO said over 7 years ago on Routing Partials :

 The code will start to get messy.
 You wouldn't be able to simply extract out the routes into another file.
 You would have to still use the Rails.application.routes.draw, but then would also need to figure out how to not overwrite what you've already required.
 The method that I've demonstrated in this episode was fairly unobtrusive.